 You can even go as far as creating a call center Walk of Fame.
 This could be a wall display with a star for each week’s winner.

 Prizes are fun and offer a great reward, but the feeling of being recognized for your work by your manager and peers is also very rewarding!

 10. Wheel of Appreciation

-Compliment calls are usually few and far between.
-Most customers don’t have a lot of time to call and compliment someone who has given them good service.
-So, when one of those calls comes in, it’s a rare occurrence that should be rewarded with something significant.
+Compliment calls are usually few.
+Most customers don’t have a lot of time to call and compliment someone who has given them excellent service.
+So, when one of those calls comes, it’s a rare occurrence and reward it with something significant.

 Set up a Wheel of Appreciation.
-Divide the wheel into wedges, and write the name of a great prize on each wedge.
+Divide the wheel into wedges and write the name of a great prize on each.
 When someone gets a compliment call, they get to spin the wheel for a prize.

 11. Friday Barbecue